List of Batwoman characters: Recurring characters

 This is a list of recurring actors and the characters they portrayed in multiple episodes, which were significant roles.
 The characters are listed by the order in which they first appeared.

 Introduced in season one

 Tyler

 Tyler (portrayed by Greyston Holt) is a Crows agent and Sophie's ex-husband.

-Chuck Dodgson
+Dodgson

-Chuck Dodgson (portrayed by Brendon Zub) is a former Crows agent who serves as Alice's second-in-command of the Wonderland Gang and lover.
+Dodgson (portrayed by Brendon Zub) is a former Crows agent who serves as Alice's second-in-command of the Wonderland Gang and lover.

 Vesper Fairchild

 Vesper Fairchild (voiced by Rachel Maddow) is a snarky gossip maven and media personality who comments about the different activities in Gotham City.

 In season two, Vesper talks about the new Batwoman as she debuts her new Batsuit when defeating Victor Zsasz.

 Tommy Elliot / Hush / "Bruce Wayne"

-Tommy Elliot (portrayed by Gabriel Mann as Tommy and Hush, Warren Christie when posing as Bruce Wayne) is a real estate mogul and former childhood friend of Bruce Wayne, who later becomes the villain Hush.
+Thomas "Tommy" Elliot (portrayed by Gabriel Mann as Tommy and Hush, Warren Christie when posing as Bruce Wayne) is a real estate mogul and former childhood friend of Bruce Wayne, who later becomes the villain Hush.

 In season two, Tommy masquerades as Bruce and works to get the Kryptonite and the Batsuit.
 When he engages Ryan Wilder as Batwoman, she manages to defeat Tommy despite him firing the Kryptonite into her shoulder.
 Mary later mentions that Tommy has been taken back to Arkham Asylum.